How to save money on train tickets

 - If you have a Swiss Half Fare Card, you only pay 50% of the ticket price;

 - In some cases, tickets from Germany to Switzerland are cheaper than a ticket for just the Swiss leg of that same journey.
 You can buy such tickets here.
 The German town to fill out in most cases is "Freiburg (Breisgau) Hbf".
 You don't have to board there.
-You can board at any station en route.
+You can board at any station along the route.
 For example: with a ticket from Freiburg to Zermatt you can board in Basel too;

 Domestic tickets for Switzerland do not need to be booked in advance.
 You can do so to save time at the station, but it's not required.
 Seat reservations do need to be purchased in advance, but these are mostly not required.